Xomega-Net/Xomega.Docs/docs/tutorial/3-details/11-computed-fields.md

 Since the number of products is too large to allow easy selection from the dropdown list, we will add a *Product Subcategory* dropdown, which will narrow down the list of products to the selected subcategory.

-Also we want to hide all internal fields like `rowguid`, `modified date` and `sales order id`, and make fields that are calculated from other fields readonly.
+Also, we want to hide all internal fields like `rowguid`, `modified date`, and `sales order id`, and make fields that are calculated from other fields read-only.

 Selecting a product should populate the *Unit Price*, and filter the *Special Offer* dropdown list to the offers for the selected product.
 Selecting a *Special Offer* should populate the *Unit Price Discount* accordingly.